Optimal correction of concatenated fault-tolerant quantum codes: Correction method

-Two-qubit gates are special in that errors may be shared on both qubits.
-For example, errors occurring before a transversal $\CNOT$ may be copied and errors occurring during a $\CNOT$ may affect both the control and the target qubits.
-Therefore, the confidence ratings reported by error correction immediately following a two-qubit gate are used to update the flag which corresponds to a correlated error affecting both qubits involved in the gate.
-This is in addition to updating both of the flags corresponding to the uncorrelated errors after gate.
-The flag weight corresponding to the two-qubit error is taken to be the maximum of the two single-qubit confidence ratings as opposed to the sum, which would correspond to the two uncorrelated errors.
-The possibility of a correlated error is thus represented by its own flag.
+Two-qubit locations are special in that errors may be shared by both qubits.
+For example, an error occurring before a $\CNOT$ may be copied and an error occurring during a $\CNOT$ may affect both the control and the target qubits.
+However, each encoded qubit has its own set of flag weights representing the possibility of errors on the data qubits that make up that encoded qubit.
+Therefore, during a two-qubit location that copies errors, flags belonging to the encoded qubit from which errors may be copied are used to update the corresponding flags belonging to the encoded qubit to which errors may be copied.
+Also, confidence ratings are used to update flags that correspond to correlated errors (or, equivalently, errors that are copied by two-qubit locations).
+Specifically, the weight of the flag corresponding to the correlated error associated with a two-qubit location is updated to be the maximum of the confidence ratings reported by the two error-correction cycles following that location.
+The maximum of the two confidence ratings is appropriate since a correlated error involves errors affecting both qubits.
+The sum of the two confidence ratings would correspond to two uncorrelated errors.
+Again, the weight of each flag is updated only if its value would be lowered from its current value.
+The flags corresponding to uncorrelated errors are updated as usual.

-Any error on a data qubit will eventually have its effect transfered down to the ancilla.
-The location of the error determines which ancillary qubit will see its effect.
-An error which affects a data qubit only after it has interacted with the ancilla in its current error-correction cycle can not be detected until the following error-correction cycle.
-Therefore, flags that represent errors that effect only data qubits should be put aside until the current error-correction cycle is complete, after which they will represent errors that will be detected in the following error-correction cycle.
-These flags can be called \emph{transitive flags}.
-Following error correction, each transitive flag is converted into the its associated non-transitive flag for use in the next error-correction cycle.
-(See Section \ref{sec: application} for an example.)